marcusoftnet/marcusoftnet.github.io/_posts/2007-10-29-resharper-for-vbnet-revisited.md

 i'll give
 Resharper
 another try - thanks to Ilya Ryzhenkov who encouraged me to try again.
-In all honesty the crasches i experienced were all in a buildscript-file, XML-syntax.
+In all honesty the crasches I experienced were all in a buildscript-file, XML-syntax.

 So i'll
-have to try it with pure VB.NET-code i expect...
+have to try it with pure VB.NET-code I expect...
 Here we go.